pingcap/docs/tidb-computing.md

 ## Mapping table data to Key-Value

 This section describes the scheme for mapping data to (Key, Value) key-value pairs in TiDB.
-Data here consists of the following two main aspects:
+Data to be mapped here consists of the following two types:

 - Data for each row in the table, hereinafter referred to as table data.
 - Data for all indexes in the table, hereinafter referred to as index data.